17 Best Places to Visit in Colombo

 10. Excel World Entertainment Park

-Activities at the park include laser tag, a carousel, bumper cars, and a bounce house.
-If you visit during December, the mall is known for bringing in snow to create an indoor winter wonderland.
+Things to do at the park include laser tag, a carousel, bumper cars, and a bounce house.
+If you visit during December, the mall is known for bringing in snow to create an indoor winter wonderland called Snow World.
+It's the only place in Sri Lanka to celebrate a White Christmas, complete with Santa Claus.

 Excel World is right next to Beira Lake.